 Education/Training: 75 total hours of education from a PCB accredited CHW training provider gained within the last five years.

-Work Experience: One (1) year of full-time volunteer or paid employment or 2000 hours of part-time of volunteer or paid employment as a Community Health Worker.
+Work Experience: One (1) year of full-time volunteer or paid employment or 2000 hours of part-time volunteer or paid employment as a Community Health Worker.

 Current Volunteer/Job Description: Copy of current Community Health Worker volunteer/job description, obtained from current organization, and which must be signed by both the applicant and their immediate supervisor.

-One-The-Job Supervision: 60 hours of on-the-job supervision of qualifying work experience specific to the domains.
+On-The-Job Supervision: 60 hours of on-the-job supervision of qualifying work experience specific to the domains.